 Emotion in games is mainly about what we call “game feel” and about offering new content.
 Game feel refers to how good it feels to interact with a game.
 It’s about its camera, controls, and characters (often called “the 3Cs”).
 It’s about the sense of presence, provided by an AI (artificial intelligence) that reacts adequately to what players are doing, a meaningful story, or great music, among many other things.
 Lastly, it’s about the physical reality of the game; how believable it is (rather than its photo-realism).
 I won’t get into any detail here, but emotion is also about the surprises and novelties that are offered to players.
 We need something new every now and then otherwise we get bored.
 This is why online games constantly need updates, new campaigns, modes, skins, or seasons.

-Gameflow comes from the concept of “flow” in psychology, investigated by psychologist Mihaly Csikszentmihalyi.
+Game flow comes from the concept of “flow” in psychology, investigated by psychologist Mihaly Csikszentmihalyi.
 As he was trying to find out the secret to happiness, he noticed that those who were happier in life experienced the state of flow more often.
 You’re in a state of flow when you are deeply concentrated in doing an activity that is both worthwhile to you and challenging.
 You can experience this state at work, when being creative (e.g. if you like to draw, knit, or play music), and when you play certain video games.
-Jenova Chen is the game designer who has extensively explored gameflow, through games like Flow, Flower, or Journey.
-One of the main components of gameflow is challenge.
-A game needs to have the right level of difficulty so that the game is never too easy (otherwise we get bored), or too hard (otherwise we get too stressed out).
-That’s the main difference between the UX of a game and the UX of other products: in games you need to challenge the user.
+Jenova Chen is a game designer who has extensively explored game flow, through games like Flow, Flower, or Journey (thatgamecompany).
+One of the main components of game flow is challenge.
+Most games need to have the right level of difficulty so that the game is never too easy (otherwise we get bored), or too hard (otherwise we get too stressed out).
+That’s the main difference between the UX of a game and the UX of other products: in games we often challenge the user.
 Game developers are carefully implementing frictions that are by design: players are going to encounter obstacles they will need to overcome.
 This is why multiplayer games need to perfect their matchmaking so that players at the same level of expertise and skills are matched together.
 Neither being destroyed in no time, or winning too easily is fun.